Are Cover Letters Necessary in 2024?

 Crafting a winning cover letter

 A well-crafted cover letter should expand upon your resume rather than repeat information in that document.
 More than that, it highlights your knowledge about the company, your interest in working there, and your communication skills, and helps set the tone for the hiring process to come.
-Learn more about how to write a cover letter with our helpful overview.
+Explore how to write a cover letter with our helpful overview.

 In terms of length, a cover letter should be no more than one page, and you’ll ideally address it to the hiring manager or, if that information isn’t readily available, the team or department your role would be a part of.
 Remember to always proofread and correct any grammatical errors before submitting.
-Beyond those standards, we’ve compiled a list of tips to strengthen your cover letter.
+Beyond those standards, we’ve compiled a list of cover letter tips to help you strengthen yours.

 Cover letters for specific situations